Riimu/Kit-ClassLoader/README.md

 $obj = new Foo\Bar\Baz();
 ```

-This allows shorter directory trees as the entire namespace does not need to
+This allows much shorter directory structures as the entire namespace does not
-be reflected in the directory structure.
+need to be reflected in the directory tree.
 It's also possible to omit the
-namespace argument, in which case the path will work just like in PSR-0
+namespace argument, in which case the path will work the same as paths added via
-autoloading with the exception that the underscores in the class name will not
+`addBasePath()`, except for the fact that underscores in the class name will not
 be treated as namespace separators.

 ### Adding multiple paths ###

-While you could simply call the path adding methods multiple times to add
+While you could simply call the path adding methods multiple times, it's
-multiple paths, it's possible to add multiple paths using an array.
-This usually
+possible to add multiple paths using an array.
+This usually makes configuration
-makes configuration much easier.
-You can either add multiple base paths using a
+much easier.
+For example, you could add multiple base paths by providing an
-list like:
+array:

 ```php
 <?php